-As outlined in section 4.5.3.3, an appeal of a decision of dismissal may be made to the ACAC only after a decision has been reached at the immediately preceding decision and/or level of appeal and communicated to the appellant.
+As outlined in section 4.5.4.2, an appeal of a decision of dismissal may be made to the ACAC only after a decision has been reached at the immediately preceding decision and/or appeal and communicated to the appellant.
 The preceding decision must be included in any appeal to the ACAC.

-Pursuant to the NOSM Policy Regarding Academic Appeals, the Appellant must make a written submission requesting a hearing by the ACAC on the ACAC "Request for Appeal Form" to the Chair of the ACAC c/o the Secretary of the Academic Council within ten (10) working days of the Appellant's receipt of the notice of decision at the previous level.
+Pursuant to the NOSM Policy Regarding Academic Appeals, the Appellant must make a written submission requesting a hearing by the ACAC on the ACAC "Request for Appeal Form" to the Chair of the ACAC c/o the Secretary of the Academic Council within ten (10) working days of the Appellant's receipt of the notice of decision at the previous appeal.

-With regards to a level three appeal, the decision of the ACAC is final and there is no further right of appeal.
+With regard to an appeal, the decision of the ACAC is final and there is no further right of appeal.